10 Alternative Technical Approaches in R and Python

 Multinomial logistic regression is similarly available using the statsmodels

 formula API.
-As usual, care must be taken to ensure that the reference category is appropriately defined, dummy input variables need to be explictly constructed, and a constant input variable must be added to ensure an intercept is calculated.
+As usual, care must be taken to ensure that the reference category is appropriately defined, dummy input variables need to be explicitly constructed, and a constant term must be added to ensure an intercept is calculated.

 import pandas as pd